 Dawn has been working in the area of trauma for over 25 years.
 Her first book, 101 Mindful Arts-Based Activities to Get Children and Adolescents Talking, was reviewed by Harvard Medical School, the University of Chicago, (her alma mater), and the Wisconsin Medical College.
-Her second book and companion workbook is entitled Trauma and Well-Being Among Legal Professionals, and will be available shortly.
+Her second book and companion workbook is entitled Trauma and Well-Being Among Legal Professionals, is now available.

 Dawn D’Amico’s work has taken her all over the world including to Tanzania, Africa where she worked at Haydon Lutheran Hospital and Hayden Orphanage where she worked with 60 children under the age of 6 who were orphans due to AIDS.
 Dawn has also taught at the graduate clinical level in the University of Wisconsin System as well as at Delhi University, New Delhi, India.
 Dawn has received the Distinguished Service Award from the University of Wisconsin- Madison and a letter of commendation from the State Governor.